-I continued my daily morning smoothies and I never lost interest or taste for them
+I continued my daily morning smoothies, and I never lost interest or taste in them

-I did not have any cravings, I would just have my days where I was "in the mood" for certain a food.
+I did not have any cravings, I would just have my days where I was "in the mood" for a particular food.

 What my exercise was like